This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Hardware removal is surgery to take out devices used to hold your broken bones together while they heal.
 These devices may include pins, screws, plates, or wires.
 You may need hardware removed because you have pain or an infection.
-You may develop an allergy to the device.
 Hardware in young children may need to be removed to prevent problems with bone growth.

 - Blood soaks through your bandage.